HolyWu/vs-rife/README.md

 ## Dependencies
 - [NumPy](https://numpy.org/install)
 - [PyTorch](https://pytorch.org/get-started), preferably with CUDA.
-Note that `torchvision` and `torchaudio` are not required and hence can be omitted from the command.
+Note that `torchaudio` is not required and hence can be omitted from the command.
 - [VapourSynth](http://www.vapoursynth.com/)